Cleveland Clinic logo

 Advertisement

-Healthcare providers classify DORV by the location of the hole:
+Healthcare providers describe DORV types by the location of the VSD:

-• DORV with subaortic VSD: The VSD is just under the aorta.
+• DORV with subaortic VSD: The hole is just under the aorta.

-• DORV with subpulmonary VSD (also called Taussig-Bing): The VSD is just under the pulmonary artery.
+• DORV with subpulmonary VSD: The hole is just under the pulmonary artery.
+Taussig-Bing anomaly is another name for this type.

-• DORV with doubly committed VSD: There is a VSD under both of the great arteries.
+• DORV with doubly committed VSD: There’s a hole under both major arteries.

-• DORV with noncommitted (or remote) VSD: The VSD isn’t near the aorta or the pulmonary artery.
+• DORV with noncommitted VSD: The hole isn’t near the aorta or the pulmonary artery.
+Remote is another name for this type.

 Symptoms and Causes